npat-efault/picocom/picocom.1.md

 - Replace every CR character with CR and LF when echoing to the terminal (if local-echo is enabled).

 # EXITING PICOCOM

-This section summarizes the conditions under which picocom terminates its operation and what happens on each such condition:
+This section summarizes the conditions in which picocom terminates its operation and what happens in each such condition:

 - The exit command is seen in the standard input.
 That is, the escape character is seen (default **C-a**), followed by the exit command